 Extra Magic Hours: No.

-Time Commitment: Maharajah is a little longer than a third of a mile and most visitors spend about 20 minutes walking through it.
-You can take as much or as little time as you like looking at the animals, enjoying the scenery, and asking questions of the many informed cast members you’ll encounter on your walk.
+Time Commitment: Maharajah is a little longer than a third of a mile.
+Most visitors spend about 20 minutes walking through it.
+You can take as much or as little time as you like looking at the animals, enjoying the scenery, and asking questions of the many informed cast members that you’ll encounter on your walk.

 Expect to Wait: No waits.

 Scary Factor: Zero – just don’t go into business with a guy who calls himself Joe Exotic at any point during the tour.

 What to Expect: Maharajah Jungle Trek does not suffer from several of the problems that plague Gorilla Falls.

 The trail is wider, there is more room to view the animals, and Kilimanjaro Safari doesn’t drop off thousands of people in front of the entrance throughout the day.